Steps In The Underwriting Process By Mortgage Lenders

 - They are going through major stress during the mortgage process

-- The cause of a last minute mortgage loan denial or a borrower going through major stress during the mortgage process is one reason and one reason only
+- The cause of a last-minute mortgage loan denial or a borrower going through major stress during the mortgage process is one reason and one reason only

 Pre-Approval Stage Of The Mortgage Process

-- Debt to income ratios is another major hurdle many mortgage borrowers face.
+- Debt to income ratios is another major hurdle many mortgage borrowers face

-- A mortgage loan officer should carefully review the borrower’s tax returns and W2s when determining qualified income and not just take the borrower’s word for it.
+- A mortgage loan officer should carefully review the borrower’s tax returns and W2s when determining qualified income and not just take the borrower’s word for it

 Take the tax deductions the borrower has declared on their tax returns when qualifying income of the borrower.

 Importance Of Processing During Steps In The Underwriting Process

-- Steps In The Underwriting Process is the stage of the mortgage process in which borrowers often understand the least.
+- Steps In The Underwriting Process is the stage of the mortgage process in which borrowers often understand the least

-- Let’s start by explaining what happens during this stage.
+- Let’s start by explaining what happens during this stage

-- The role of the Underwriter is to verify all of the information submitted and ensure that it meets all lender and program guidelines.
+- The role of the Underwriter is to verify all of the information submitted and ensure that it meets all lender and program guidelines

-- Once all information has been reviewed by the Underwriter, providing it meets lender guidelines and program guidelines, he/she will issue an approval, likely a Conditional Approval.
+- Once all information has been reviewed by the Underwriter, providing it meets lender guidelines and program guidelines, he/she will issue an approval, likely a Conditional Approval

 Clear To Close Stage Of The Mortgage Process